TXP07/Sperm-Segmentation-Project/README.md

 ## Data Organization:<br>
 Our data contains about 4 sperm pictures, and the resolution of each picture is 720*540. <br>
-Each image contains several intact sperm, and they often overlap.<br>
+Each image contains several intact sperms, and they often overlap.<br>
 To structure the data for training and testing, it is recommended to organize dataset as follows:<br>
 ```
 - data/                 # Directory for storing your dataset